 Having now seen the interior of two of Cindy’s homes, one thing’s for sure.
-There’s no way she would ever use any of the unfortunate furniture she sells at The Brick in her own places.
+There’s no way she would ever use any of the furniture she sells at The Brick in her own places.
 But in all fairness, who can blame her.
 It’s business ventures like that have helped her to become worth over a 100 million.
-She’s beautiful, wealthy and kinda fancy.
-Must be nice.
+She’s smart, beautiful, wealthy – and fancy.

 Photos from Architectural Digest